|Home > Divorce Q&A's > Finding a Divorce Lawyer|

 Q:Where should I receive recommendations for a divorce lawyer or paternity lawyer?
 I'm looking for one of the best divorce lawyers in the area but don't know where to turn.

-A:When asked for a referral in another area of law, I usually tell a client that the best resource is a lawyer who is local to the area who knows the other lawyers who concentrate their practice in the area of family law.
+A:The best resource is usually a lawyer local to the area who knows the other lawyers who concentrate their practice in the area of family law.
 Those lawyers will generally have a handle on the lawyers who are well respected by judges and who provide quality services for their clients.
 This is usually your best resource to find a good divorce lawyer or custody lawyer.

 A:For more information about collaborative divorce, see the Gitlin Law Firm's Q&A regarding collaborative law.
 To determine whether collaborative divorce is appropriate for you a good resource is "The Collaborative Way to Divorce: The Revolutionary Method that Results in Less Stress, Lower Costs and Happier Kids -- Without Going to Court."
-The key thing to understand in collaborative divorce is that both lawyers must be trained collaborative professionals.
+In collaborative divorce both lawyers must be trained collaborative professionals.
 Otherwise, your divorce will be a traditional adversarial divorce.
-It may be handled somewhat collaboratively -- but this would be done without the features of collaborative representation.

 Q:I heard about an organization called the American Academy of Matrimonial Lawyers – is this a good source for referrals?

 A:Yes.
 It is an excellent resource for referrals.
-In Illinois there are over 110 practicing fellows with Attorney Stephanie Kasten becoming a Fellow in 2013.
+In Illinois there are over 110 practicing fellows with Attorney Stephanie Kasten becoming a Fellow in 2013 and Attorney Hirsch in 2015.
 The Complete Idiot's Guide to Surviving Divorce (Second Edition) states:

 As far as we're concerned, a better organization to tap is the American Academy of Matrimonial Attorneys, headquartered in Chicago.
 Each state has a chapter.
 Admission to the Academy is highly selective.
 Members must be in practice for a certain number of years; they must have worked largely if not solely in the field of matrimonial law; and they must pass a test.
 A member of this group will certainly be well qualified, but may also be very expensive.